-Even if voltage and power constraints can be easily integrated in this approach, network topology self-discovery could be infeasible without high-frequency data acquisition or phasor measurement units.
+If the network topology and grid parameters are known, voltage and power constraints can be easily integrated in this approach.
+Anyway, network topology is most often unknown in low voltage networks.
 Thus, in this phase, we will assume the underlying network has enough capacity to avoid congestions.
 In this setting all Workers have a direct link to the Queen and the connectors have a purely logical function, not being mapped to the physical network.